dfrappart/articles/AKS-Managed AAD.md

 ```

 As seen, we are only adding the name of the resource, in this case it is **TerraAKSwithRBAC**
-It will look like that then as an output:
+It will look like that then as an output (with additional information that are removed here for security reasons ^^):

 ```json